Casamance conflict: 2010s

 In October 2010, an illegal shipment of arms from Iran was seized in Lagos, Nigeria.
 The Senegalese government suspected that the arms were destined for the Casamance, and recalled its ambassador to Tehran over the matter.
 Heavy fighting occurred in December 2010 when about 100 MDFC fighters attempted to take Bignona south of the Gambian border supported by heavy weapons, such as mortars and machine guns.
 They were repulsed with several casualties by Senegalese soldiers who suffered seven dead in the engagement.

 On 21 December 2011, Senegal media reported that 12 soldiers were killed in Senegal's Casamance region following a separatist rebel attack on an army base near the town of Bignona.

 Three soldiers were killed during a clash 50 kilometers (31 mi) north of Ziguinchor.
 The Senegalese government blamed the conflict on separatists in the region on February 14, 2012.

 Two attacks occurred on 11 and 23 March 2012, leaving 4 soldiers killed and 8 injured.

 Since April 2012, peace in the Casamance has been a top priority for the administration of Senegalese President Macky Sall.

 On 3 February 2013, four people were killed during a bank robbery perpetrated by the MFDC in the town of Kafoutine; the rebels stole a total of $8,400.

 On 1 May 2014, one of the leaders of the MFDC, Salif Sadio, sued for peace and declared a unilateral ceasefire after secret talks held at the Vatican between his forces and the Government of Senegal led by Macky Sall.
-Sadio consequently lost much power among MFDC, with much of the moveent no longer regarding him as leader.
+Sadio consequently lost much power among MFDC, with much of the movement no longer regarding him as leader.

 In 2016, a presidential election resulted in the surprise defeat of Yahya Jammeh who had ruled the Gambia autocratically since 1994.
 He refused to accept his defeat, leading to a constitutional crisis.
 The Economic Community of West African States responded with a military intervention in 2017 during which MFDC rebels supported pro-Jammeh forces.
-Jammeh ultimately fled, resulting in Adama Barrow becoming the Gambia's President; he was known as being close to Macky Sall, meaning that the MFDC lost an important foreign ally.
+Jammeh ultimately fled, resulting in Adama Barrow becoming the Gambia's president; he was known as being close to Macky Sall, meaning that the MFDC lost an important foreign ally.

 Members of the group were suspected of being behind an ambush that left 13 people dead near the town of Ziguinchor on 6 January 2018.
 Leaders of the MFDC, however, have denied responsibility for the execution-style killing, which they say was connected with the illegal harvesting of teak wood and rosewood from the forested region, not the gathering of firewood.